TheTextAdventurer/Dat-File-Breakdowns/Adventureland.md

 ```
 *Actions*
 ```
-Print message 'OK, I threw it.'
+Print message 'OK, I threw it\.'
-Print message 'It doesn't seem to bother him at all!' set 3 flag
+Print message 'It doesn't seem to bother him at all\!' set 3 flag
 ```
 ### Action 79 - Input: SCO ANY